IBNJangoViti/IBNSPORTS/README.md

-# IBNSPORTS
-This is the HTML, CSS for my IBNSPORTS Website for the Duke of York Royal Military School.
+# This is property of Iliesa Bari Nalewabau

+This is Sports website for the DUKE OF YORK ROYAL MILITARY SCHOOL

-This project is apart of my EPQ that I will be developing.
+There is player names and info in databases that I will not show publically.

+Please subscribe to Jango Viti